Would having a cat suit your lifestyle?

 If you're getting a pedigree kitten or cat, be prepared to pay an increased fee and make sure you're getting your new feline friend from a reputable breeder.

-Adopting a rescue cat will avoid the initial up-front fee for the cat itself, but shelters will ask for money to help towards costs – such as neutering, microchipping and vaccinations.
+Adopting a rescue cat will reduce the cost, but shelters will require money to help towards neutering, microchipping and vaccinations.

 A rescue cat's previous owner will have had an influence on its behaviour and personality.
-For example, if you want an indoor cat, you should adopt one that stayed indoors in her last home.
-Indoor cat owners could really benefit from choosing a cat that has a medical condition or one that is over twelve years of age.
+If you want an indoor cat, you should adopt one that stayed indoors in its last home.
+Indoor cat owners could benefit from choosing a quieter, older cat.

-If you're opting for a kitten – whether they're a pedigree, a moggy or a rescue – you'll need to invest in vaccinations, neutering and microchipping if they're going to be let outside.
+If you're opting for a kitten – whether they're a pedigree, a moggy or a rescue – you'll need to invest in vaccinations, neutering and microchipping before they start exploring the neighbourhood.

-If you adopt a stray, or take a cat home from a shelter, then you should take your cat to the vet as soon as he comes home.
-If you are buying from a breeder, ask what checks the cat has already had.
+If you adopt, take your cat to the vet as soon as it comes home.
+If you're buying from a breeder, ask what checks the cat has already had.

 What type of cat should you get?

-Once they're neutered or spayed, there's very little difference in temperament between male and female cats – it is a question of which animal you fall in love with when you go to choose your pet.
+Once they're neutered or spayed, there's very little difference in temperament between male and female cats.

 The Bengal is a large, athletic cat, known for being intelligent and lively, while Ragdolls are serious softies – they earnt their name for essentially collapsing in the arms of owners during a stroking session because they enjoy it so much!